SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 This is because the command without `sudo` won’t work in WSL due to permission issues.

-> Disclaimer: this is where the gem file error typically appears.
-If no error shows up, type in `jekyll -v` and if no error shows up, you successfully downloaded Jekyll and can safely skip the next section about the gem file error.
+> **This is where the Gem file error typically appears**.
+If no error shows up, type in `jekyll -v`.
+If there's still no error, you successfully downloaded Jekyll and can safely skip the next section about the gem file error..
 {: .prompt-warning }

 Also check to see if bundler is properly installed by typing in `bundler -v`.